-Fear of Investing Quotes: Wisdom Through the Ages
+Fear of Investing Quotes: Timeless Wisdom to Crush Financial Fear

-As we enter the Renaissance period, we encounter the brilliant mind of Leonardo da Vinci (1452-1519).
-He observed, “It had long since come to my attention that people of accomplishment rarely sat back and let things happen to them.
+Enter the Renaissance genius, Leonardo da Vinci—a guy who didn’t wait for inspiration to strike while binge-watching the 15th-century equivalent of reality TV.
+He observed, “People of accomplishment rarely sat back and let things happen to them.
 They went out and happened to things.”

 Enlightenment Era Wisdom on Risk Management